Deliver

 Pretest Design

-RQ1: Can offering word and free lists generated from a UFT-CWE DL-PD, be subsequently used in the same workshop to improve the production of Zoom Breakout group artifacts?
+RQ1: Can offering word and free lists generated from a UFT-CWE DL-PD, be subsequently used in the same workshop to improve the production of Zoom Breakout group Padlet artifacts?

 Although grounded theory is the foundation of my research, there are opportunities for more quantitative analysis.
 Specifically, gathering data from word lists and free lists with a consensus analysis if time permits, can aid in gauging participants’ familiarity with digital tools.
 Word and free lists allow us to discover the vocabulary each member has about digital literacy, which which can help us reach closer to our goal: meaningful interaction with digital tools that can enhance our andragogies.